 Dan’s small-scale farming enables him to produce far superior lamb than that produced for supermarkets and he can give greater care and attention to the nurture of each lamb for ethical as well as culinary reasons.
 Dan stands strongly behind the conservation of animal welfare standards whilst also being passionate about producing delicious lamb for our award-winning restaurant.

-Dan’s lamb is held on the farm much longer than mass-produced lamb before taken to a family run slaughter-house in Sherborne, then to the Blackmore Vale Butchery where it is hung for 10-14 days, expertly butchered and then delivered to Matt at The Terrace.
+Dan’s lamb is held on the farm much longer than mass-produced lamb before taken to a family run slaughter-house in Sherborne, then to the Blackmore Vale Butchery where it is hung for 10-14 days, expertly butchered and then delivered to The Montagu Arms.

-So, true to the very reason for this venture, Dan is still able to keep one or two sheep for himself to ensure he has plenty for those big family occasions, and despite his success lambing for The Terrace, Dan wishes to remain small-scale.
-He hugely values and respects the relationship he has developed over the years with Matt and because of the manageable, and sustainable, amount of lamb required by The Terrace, he can continue ‘working’ at the hobby he loves.
+So, true to the very reason for this venture, Dan is still able to keep one or two sheep for himself to ensure he has plenty for those big family occasions, and despite his success lambing for The Terrace Restaurant, Dan wishes to remain small-scale.
+He hugely values and respects the relationship he has developed over the years with The Montagu Arms Hotel and because of the manageable, and sustainable, amount of lamb required by The Terrace Restaurant, he can continue ‘working’ at the hobby he loves.

 The restaurant is open to residents and non-residents daily for lunch and dinner.
 Whether it's for a celebration, executive meeting, private birthday dinner or afternoon tea - For places to eat in Hampshire, The Montagu Arms is the perfect spot.